graalvm/sulong/README.md

 implemented in C/C++ and will be compiled to a shared library or a bitcode file.
 For a successful build you need to have LLVM (incl. `CLANG` and `OPT` tool) v3.8 - v6.0 installed.
+Sulong also optionally depends on a Rust installation (refer to [Install Rust](https://www.rust-lang.org/en-US/install.html)).
+On Linux the recommended command line looks as follows:

+    curl https://sh.rustup.rs -sSf | sh -s -- --default-toolchain none

+This will download the Rust toolchain installer `rustup`, which in turn will automatically install the correct Rust toolchain upon building Sulong.

 MacOS: Apple's default LLVM does not contain the `opt` tool, which a Sulong build needs.
 We recommend installing LLVM via `homebrew` and appending the